The power of play in leadership

 Play is often seen as something that is only for children.
-But in reality, play is a powerful tool that can be used by leaders to create a more positive and productive work environment.
+However, play can also be a powerful tool for leaders.
+Play can help to build relationships, boost creativity, and reduce stress.